 I didn’t take a photo of me pinching it.
 You can’t see anything.
-I’m just pinching the thread so it doesn’t go anywhere, use your imagination to see it.
+I’m just pinching the eye of the needle and a little bit of the thread so it doesn’t go anywhere, use your imagination to see it.

 If the eye of your needle is large enough, you can also push the thread through the eye again, looping and securing it better.
 Loop it and enter the eye from the same direction you did for the first time.
 It should still be thin enough to go through your fabric.
 If this doesn’t work with your fabric, try the method above.